Dynamic Programming for Sequential Deterministic Quantization of Discrete Memoryless Channels: Reducing the Complexity of Dynamic Programming

 The two low-complexity techniques presented in this section can be used to reduce the complexity of Algorithm \ref{algo: DP N2M} once $w(\cdot, \cdot)$ satisfies the QI, no matter this requirement is verified analytically or by exhaustive test.
-The technique making use of the SMAWK algorithm works faster, while being more complicated than the other one making use of \eqref{eqn: sol} in terms of the implementation complexity.
+The first technique making use of the SMAWK algorithm works faster, while being more complicated than the second technique making use of \eqref{eqn: {sol}} in terms of the implementation complexity.